PavanSugreev04/Finance_Tracker/README.md

 - **Agile Development** 🔄: I practiced Agile development methodologies throughout the project, including iterative development, continuous integration, and frequent testing.
 - **UI/UX Design** 🎨: I focused on creating an intuitive and user-friendly interface for Spend Smart, prioritizing usability and accessibility to enhance the overall user experience.

-By working on Spend Smart, I not only enhanced my technical skills but also gained valuable insights into the process of developing a real-world web application from concept to completion.
+By working on Finance Tracker, I not only enhanced my technical skills but also gained valuable insights into the process of developing a real-world web application from concept to completion.

 <hr/>

 ## License:

-- Spend Smart is licensed under the [MIT License](LICENSE).
+- Finance Tracker is licensed under the [MIT License](LICENSE).

 <hr/>

-## For more Content

-- For feedback and support, email us at saxenashourya000@gmail.com 📧
-- Follow me on [Linkedin](https://www.linkedin.com/in/saxena-shourya) for updates. 🔗